elliottdehn/impulse/README.md

 The game tests the user's impulse control, patience, working memory, focus, reaction time, and comprehension rate.
 It also gets harder as the game progresses.

 # Point of Interest
 1. Orderless, asynchronous state and view updates.
-Events are strictly ordered (State updates themselves are blocking), but updates to state fields are totally self-contained and synchronous.
-Essentially: each field inside the state is its own self-contained state.
+Essentially: each field inside the state is its own self-contained state, enabling each field to update asynchronously instead of serially.
+This increases separation of concerns and reusability.
+State machines are notoriously fragile (for good reason) so this was necessary to increase the complexity of my application.

 # Model-View-Presenter Design Considerations
 I would like to be able to: